-What the difference between the Whopper Plopper 60 vs 75 is size?
+What is the difference between the Whopper Plopper 60 vs 75 in size?
 Are you considering using a Whopper Plopper for your fishing needs?
 If so, you may be wondering if the Whopper Plopper 60 or 75 is for you.

 The Whopper Plopper is a topwater lure that has been gaining popularity among bass anglers over the last few years.